Yes, certain UV rays can penetrate windows, but the extent depends on the glass type and UV wavelength.

 Estimating indoor UV exposure involves several variables:

-• Window Orientation: South-facing windows get more direct sunlight.
+- Window Orientation: South-facing or west-facing windows often receive more direct sunlight.

-• Time of Day: Midday sun has higher intensity.
+- Time of Day: Midday sun has greater intensity.

-• Season: Summer months have stronger UV intensity.
+- Season: Summer months often bring stronger UV intensity.

-• Distance from Window: Closer means higher exposure.
+- Distance from Window: Closer positions usually mean higher exposure.

-This table highlights why choosing the right type of window glazing matters if you’re concerned about indoor UV exposure.
+This table highlights why choosing the right type of window glazing matters if you are concerned about indoor UV exposure.

 The Health Implications of Indoor UVA Exposure Through Windows